Shen Yuan: Art works

 Having moved to Paris, Shen Yuan's works often discuss the topics of immigration experience, identity, travel and life.
 The identity of immigrants prompted her to enter a new phase of creativity.
 When she first arrived in Paris, she lived in an old abandoned hospital.
 Because of the language barrier, she could not express her thoughts or defend herself.
 This experience of isolation was encapsulated in the sole work of the exhibition Perdre sa salive (1994), where nine tongues made of ice were mounted on the walls.
 After the ice melt, the knives buried inside appeared—the soft tongue became a dangerous weapon, just as language could cause harm.

 The symbol of the tongue in Shen Yuan's work has multiple layers of meanings.
 Conceptually, it is dualistic—both material as part of the body, and spiritual as an instrument to express the mind.
 “In my creation, the tongue is more representative of the latter, namely language and tools.
 I like ice as a material because it has a fragile and easily melting side, but when you hold it in your hand, it is biting.”
 Visually, it is in the process of constant change and instability.

 Personal life

-Shen Yuan is married to the renowned contemporary artist, Huang Yong Ping.
-They have carried out a number of collaborative projects.
+Shen Yuan was married to the renowned contemporary artist, Huang Yong Ping.
+They carried out a number of collaborative projects.
 "We both have a strong personality, but we understand and support each other."
 When asked about her husband in an interview, Shen Yuan said, “When we first came to Paris, we decided not to have children.
 But then some years later, I felt the urge of wanting a kid."
 They have a daughter, born in 1995.